emelens/figwheel-main/docs/docs/npm.md

    file that we will load into the browser

-It's important to remember that under the `:bundle` target the output of the ClojureScript compiler is not loadable by the browser it has to be bundled first.
+It's important to remember that under the `:bundle` target the output of the ClojureScript compiler needs be bundled before making it loadable by the browser.

 During development under optimizations `:none` the bundled output file will only contain the NPM libraries and small amount of ClojureScript